Why Become A Referee?

 Mini Courses run in the spring, in preparation for the outdoor season, but occasionally are run at other times of the year.

-A 14 hour, introductory course for people 14 years or older (on or before May 15th), who would like to referee U11, 8v8, U13 and older 11v11, or act as an assistant referee (linesman) at any level.
-The course is made up of – online modules, in-person instruction, practical training session and an online exam.
-Details are available in Refcentre as you go through the registration process.
+An introductory course for people 14 years or older (on or before the date of the course), who would like to referee U11, 8v8, U13 and older 11v11, or act as an assistant referee (linesman) at any level.

 The course covers: